-One year ago Sunday, 20 people lost their lives when a stretch limousine crashed in upstate New York, and U.S. Sen. Charles Schumer vowed to make sure another tragedy involving those vehicles never happens again.
+One year ago Sunday, 20 people lost their lives when a stretch limousine crashed in upstate New York, and Sen. Chuck Schumer vowed to make sure another tragedy involving those vehicles never happens again.

 Joined by two Long Island parents whose children were involved in similar accidents, the senator unveiled three pieces of federal legislation that would regulate extra-large livery cars.
 Last week, the National Transportation Safety Board issued a set of recommendations for stretch limos, including closing a loophole that allows them to bypass various inspections.